A stylish boutique hotel set in an 18th-century townhouse in central Palermo, with charming rooms, outstanding service and great prices”

 Family friendly accommodation:

-One of the Deluxe rooms and the Superior Apartment both have a sofabed for 1-2 extra guests.
+The Family Room, one of the Deluxe rooms and the Superior Apartment all have a sofabed for 1-2 extra guests.
 The Superior Apartment has a full kitchen, too.

 Palazzo Natoli Boutique Hotel is located in the very heart of old Palermo, overlooking the main pedestrianised thoroughfare of Corso Vittorio Emanuele.
 Most of the main sights are within walking distance, so footwear will be your best transportation.